Welcome to Living a Soulful Life

 Who This Is For

 This is an offering for you if you're interested in exploring the depths of Soul with like-hearted friends.
-If you're seeking a space of shelter, encouragement, and compassion.
+If you're seeking a space of belonging, encouragement, and compassion.
 And, if you're hoping to contribute to the communal well-being while finding medicine for the troubling times we're in—"The Long Dark."

 We root this space in values of collective care and liberation.
 Our gatherings are shaped by decolonial, anti-supremacist, anti-racist, anti-Zionist, and disability justice commitments.
 We honor that our personal experiences of grief, longing, and belonging are braided with the wider world—its beauty and ache, its histories and possibilities.
 Soulful Life is a place where we practice being with it all, together.